uwmadison-chm/bioread/README.md

 Also, the channel order I read is not the one displayed in the AcqKnowledge interface.
 Neither the order of the data nor any channel header value I can find seems to entirely control that.
 I'm gonna just assume it's not a very big deal.

+## Credits

+This code was pretty much all written by Nate Vack <njvack@wisc.edu>, with a lot of initial research done by John Ollinger, and some test code by Dan Fitch.

+Bioread packages a couple great libraries:

+[six](http://pythonhosted.org/six/) is copyright (c) 2010-2015 Benjamin Peterson.

+[docopt](https://github.com/docopt/docopt) is copyright (c) 2012 Vladimir Keleshev, <vladimir@keleshev.com>.

 ## Copyright & Disclaimers

 bioread is distributed under Version 2 of the GNU Public License.
 For more details, see LICENSE.